safe | 511 Contra Costa

 Cleaning and Safety

-In fall 2023, BART launched its Safe and Clean Plan to make sure riders feel safe, to keep trains cleaner, and to provide exceptional service.
-BART doubled the rate of deep cleaning on train cars, retired all older trains, and added nearly 66% more crews working to clean stations.
-They also installed LED lighting on platforms and in parking facilities to eliminate dark corners and staffed station restrooms at high-volume stations with attendants to guarantee cleanliness and safety.
+In fall 2023, BART launched its Safe and Clean Plan to keep trains cleaner, make sure riders feel safe, and provide exceptional service.
+BART doubled the rate of deep cleaning on train cars, retired all older trains, and added nearly 66% more cleaning crews.
+They also installed LED lighting on platforms and in parking facilities to eliminate dark corners, and staffed station restrooms at high-volume stations with attendants, to guarantee cleanliness and safety.

-BART also uses unarmed Crisis Intervention Specialists, Ambassadors, and Fare Inspectors for additional patrols with experts in de-escalation.
+BART also uses unarmed Crisis Intervention Specialists, Ambassadors, and Fare Inspectors for additional patrols.
 As a result, 7% of calls have been diverted from police to an employee with training in social work.

 Fleet of the Future Trains for All Trips

 In September 2023, BART began running Fleet of the Future trains exclusively as part of their reimagined schedule.
-The change represents a big improvement in the rider experience as well as to on-time performance since the new trains are much more reliable than legacy trains.
+The change means an upgrade to the rider experience and greatly improved on-time performance, since the new trains are much more reliable than legacy trains.

-The implementation of BART’s reimagined schedule brought a number of other benefits to BART riders.
+The implementation of BART’s reimagined schedule delivered a number of other benefits.
 In addition to a 50% increase in evening service, the wait time between trains became 20 minutes or less – no matter the hour of the day or day of the week.
 Service on the Yellow Line, BART’s busiest weekday line, also increased from trains every 15 minutes to every 10 minutes from Pittsburg/Bay Point Station.

 Clipper-Only Fare Payment

 In December, BART completed the move to a Clipper-only fare payment system.
-Clipper is accepted by nearly all transit agencies in the Bay Area, and many agencies offer discounted fares when using Clipper.
+Clipper is accepted by all Bay Area transit agencies, and many of them offer discounted fares for using Clipper.
 The ‘tag in, tag out’ system allows riders to move through fare gates faster than the old paper tickets, plus riders can set up their Clipper card account to reload automatically.

 One of the biggest advantages in BART moving to Clipper-only is the ability to efficiently provide discounted fares to qualifying riders based on age, income, and disability.
 Clipper offers Youth, Senior, RTC, and START cards.
 The Clipper START card provides low-income riders 50% off single-ride transit fares throughout the Bay Area.